-There are four tabs on the top of the transformer.
-Use the thinnest flat-bladed screwdriver you can find to carefully bend these tabs straight up, as shown to the right.
-Finish the job with pliers once you get the tabs bent up to the point that pliers can fit underneath.
+There are two tabs on the top of the transformer.
+Use the thinnest flat-bladed screwdriver you can find to carefully bend these tabs up, as shown to the right.
+They’ll need to be straight up for the case to lift off.
+It’s easier to finish the job with pliers once you get the tabs bent up to the point that pliers can fit underneath.
 Bending these tabs is by far the hardest part of the disassembly process.
 Once the tabs are straight, the cover lifts straight up.

 To remove the core, there are two tabs on the underside of the transformer (inside the two holes in the center) you will have to straighten.
 After straightening those tabs and removing the posts from the side, the transformer core will lift out so you can replace the power cord.
 Replacement is exactly like the Marx 1209.